rebel7580/ESP8266-Alexa_Skills_Thermostat/README.md

 <b>You must have a HomeVision Controller running HomeVisionXL software with the NetIO plug-in and an RCS TX-15B thermostat for this to work.</b>

-This is based on the work of Nassir Malik.
+This project is based on the work of Nassir Malik.
 See his Youtube tutorials at https://www.youtube.com/channel/UCn8v7OzXk7IqRdKZdf14yjA and code at https://github.com/nassir-malik

 TCP code used to talk to the HomeVision system is a modified version from Big Dan the Blogging Man at https://bigdanzblog.wordpress.com/2016/02/09/esp8266arduino-ide-communicating-with-tcp/

-In This project you will be able to control a HomeVision Thermostat via ESP8266 with Alexa skills without opening a firewall port or setuping a revers proxy.
+In This project you will be able to control a HomeVision Thermostat via ESP8266 with Alexa skills without opening a firewall port or setting up a reverse proxy.

 1. Download this project and unzip.